nimblehq/api-mock-templates/.github/wiki/Prism.md

-In the `api-mock-templates` project, we use `Dockerfile` for deployment and `Docker Compose` for development.

-## Creating an API Mock Server with Prism

-To create an API Mock Server, the team is using [Prism](https://github.com/stoplightio/prism) to mock API responses based on the OpenAPI specification file.
+[Prism](https://github.com/stoplightio/prism) is used to easily spin up a mock server based on the OpenAPI specification file.

-## Development with Docker Compose
+## Using Prism in Local Development

-After having the OpenAPI specification for [[API Documentation]], developers can set up a mock server with Prism using Docker Compose.
+Developers can set up a mock server with Prism using Docker Compose.

 1. Create `docker-compose.dev.yml`